BurnOutTrader/fund-forge/ff_strategies/README.md

                             BaseDataEnum::Fundamental(fundamental) => {
                                 println!("{}...{} Fundamental: {:?}", count, fundamental.symbol.name, fundamental.price);
                                 // fundamental data can vary wildly, i have built in the ability to add custom data to the fundamental struct.
-                                // we can use rkyv to parse from bytes
+                                // we can use rkyv to parse from bytes if we know the type, we can determine the type using fundamental.name
                                 // or we can use fundamental variant to hold strings, like json or csv data.
                             }
                         }